briankim113/Introduction-to-Interactive-Media/dueMarch31/README.md

 At first, they might feel frustrated, but they can press r and have an empty canvas to start again.
 I added this feature, so that as they grow accustomed to how to move the mouse, they get another chance to try.
 I am really excited to see people try and create something unique, together with the computer.

 Since this could be a bit complicated at start, I have added instruction which can be shown in the screenshot below.
-Also, check out the video of me trying [here](https://youtu.be/L2C-IfeIo_8) and the code [here](/dueMarch31/computer_art.pde).
+Also, check out the [video of me trying](https://youtu.be/L2C-IfeIo_8) as well as the [code](/dueMarch31/computer_art.pde).

 <img src="instruction.png" alt="top" width="500" height="500">